spencertipping/caterwaul/src/caterwaul.md

 right-hand side and remove it so that only the invocation or dereference node exists.
 During the parse phase we built an index of all of these invocation nodes, so we can iterate through just those now.
 I'm preserving the 'p' pointers, though they're probably not useful beyond here.

+At the same time, go through all bracket groups and insert empty nodes into the ones that are actually empty.
+This uniformity means that you can bind a match variable to the contents of an empty bracket group and sort out the difference later.
+Because we're not reparenting anything there is no need to set the 'p' pointer on the empty child.

         for (var i = 0, l = invocation_nodes.length, _, child; i < l; ++i)  (child = (_ = invocation_nodes[i])[1] = _[1][0] || empty) && (child.p = _);
+        for (var i = 0, l = groups.length, _;                  i < l; ++i)  (_ = groups[i]).length || _.push(empty);

 Another piece of this is fixing up all ternary nodes.
 Some ternaries have commas or assignments in the middle, which will be folded after the ternary as a whole is folded.
 This means two things.
 First, we couldn't have processed the ternary operator in a single step; and second, the children are in the wrong places as mentioned above.
 In particular, the ternary will have